opensecuritycontroller/opensecuritycontroller.org/architecture/architecture.md

 ### Conceptual Architecture
 Figure 1 demonstrates how OSC fits in conceptually between the security managers and multiple virtualized environments and security functions.

 **Virtualization Infrastructure Management layer**: As illustrated in Figure 1, it is very common to host applications across multiple virtualization environments.
-Examples for these could be one or more Openstack environments, container based environments and various combinations of networking stack (SDN controllers, native networking solutions and variety of orchestration engines).
+Examples for these could be one or more Openstack environments, container based environments and various combinations of the networking stack (SDN controllers, native networking solutions and variety of orchestration engines).
 Each environment is different for integrating security controls such as Next Gen firewalls (NGFW), Intrusion Prevention Systems (IPS), Web Application Firewalls (WAF) and Application Delivery Controllers (ADC) and transparently inserting these in the network fabric.

-**Security Function Management layer**: In each of these datacenter environments, traditional security function managers (element managers) are used to both manage physical security appliances in datacenter and to provide controls at the edge of datacenter also known as north-south protection.
+**Security Function Management layer**: In each of these datacenter environments, traditional security function managers (element managers) are used to both manage physical security appliances in datacenters and to provide controls at the edge of datacenters also known as north-south protection.
 In addition to these physical appliances, there is a need to seamlessly integrate virtualized security functions/appliances in the diverse virtualized environments.

 **Open Security Controller**: Conceptually, OSC fits in the datacenter as a security service orchestration solution to automate deployments and co-ordination of policy based insertion for the virtualized security functions (vNGFW, vIPS, vWAF, vADC etc.).
 OSC allows a tenant to pick the required controls from a catelog of [Security Service Functions](https://github.com/opensecuritycontroller/opensecuritycontroller.org/blob/master/concepts/concepts.md#security-service-functions) and create a logical service which is virtual [Distributed Appliance](https://github.com/opensecuritycontroller/opensecuritycontroller.org/blob/master/concepts/concepts.md#distributed-appliances) on how that control will be deployed across the multiple virtualization environments.
 OSC is abstracting the lower level infrastructure for the security function managers, alleviating the need for them to do point to point integration with each virtualization environment.
 By doing so, OSC allows the security administrator to define and validate consistent and granular security controls across these environments.

-![Open Security Controller Conceptual Architecture](./images/osc_architecture_concept.png) **Figure 1: Open Security Controller Conceptual Architecture**
+![Open Security Controller Conceptual Architecture](./images/osc_architecture_concept.png) *Figure 1: Open Security Controller Conceptual Architecture*

 ## Architecture Details
 This section describes the details of OSC architecture and its interaction with various system components and API interactions.